project-actrec/activity-recorder/README.md

 # activity-recorder
-predict excersice of a user
+predict excersice done by the user